bolaft/diannotator/README.md

 # Build Executable (optional)

-Run the build.sh script at the root of the directory.
+Run the `build.sh` script at the root of the directory.
 A `bin` folder containing an executable will be created at the root of the project directory.

 # Input Data Format

-### Location:

-Raw data files should be placed in the `csv` folder at the root of the project directory.

-### Format:
+### CSV Format:

-The only accepted format is **CSV**.
-The file must contain a **header** line and as many additional lines as there are dialogue segments.
+The file must contain a **header** line and as many additional lines as there are text segments.
 Columns must be separated by **tabs**, not commas, and there should be **no text delimiter**.

 #### Columns: